Internship Positions Available

 One position available, undergraduate or graduate level.
 Majors include Library Science, History, or Information Management.

-Under the supervision of the Photo Archivist, the intern will process at least one collection in the Photo Archives in its entirety.
-Tasks related to this project include arranging and describing the collection following archival standards, basic preservation on archival materials, and creation of a finding aid.
-The intern will also digitize and create metadata for a small collection in Pastime, the Baseball Hall of Fame’s digital asset management system.
+Under the supervision of the Photo Archivist/Director of Digital Assets, the intern will process at least one small collection in the Photo Archives in its entirety.
+Tasks related to this project include arranging and describing the collection following archival standards, basic preservation of archival materials, and creation of a finding aid.
+The intern will also digitize and create metadata for at least one collection in the Baseball Hall of Fame’s digital asset management system.
+Tasks related to this project include the creation of metadata following national standards and digitizing materials following the museum’s best practices.

-The Photo Archives Intern will gain hands-on experience in the following: the full life cycle of archival processing, creating a cohesive and accurate finding aid using current archival standards, archival digitization standards, handling rare and delicate materials, technical aspects of digitizing archival records, project management, and the ongoing functions of an active archival repository.
+The Photo Archives & Digital Collections Intern will gain hands-on experience in the following: the full lifecycle of archival processing, creating a cohesive and accurate finding aid using current archival standards, archival digitization standards, handling rare and delicate materials, technical aspects of digitizing archival records, project management, and the ongoing functions of an active archival repository.

-One position available, graduate level preferred.
-Majors in Archival Studies, Public History preferred.
+Two positions available, graduate level preferred.
+Majors in Archives Management, Library Studies, or Public History preferred.

-Working with the Visitor Experience team, the public programs interns serve to enhance the visitor experience.
-Typical duties include developing and presenting public programs in the museum on a daily basis, including guided tours, Artifact Spotlight programs, museum theater performances, and hands-on activities and demonstrations for audiences of all sizes.
-Interns will assist with visitor experience and planning major museum events such as the Annual All-Star Game Gala.
+Working with the Visitor Experience team, the public programming interns serve to enhance the visitor experience.
+Typical duties include working with other programming interns to design and present public programs in the museum on a daily basis, including guided tours, Artifact Spotlight programs, museum theater performances, and hands-on activities and demonstrations for audiences of all sizes.
+In addition to team responsibilities, each intern will also work independently to develop their own interactive program specifically designed for family audience and planning major museum events such as the Annual All-Star Game Gala and Induction Weekend.

 Ideal candidates have a learning enthusiasm for speaking publicly, shows energy, creativity and eagerness to work with families in a fun and engaging manner and have a flexible disposition.
 The ideal candidate will offer experience in sports, museum work, teaching, public relations or historical interpretation.